Shaumik-Ashraf/nextjs-bootstrap-static-pages/README.md

 hosting service or web server documentation for how do this.

-This app also comes with an `npm start` command which will run a web server for you, however it is recommended **not** to use this for production since it cannot handle SSL, rate limiting, or other critical features.
+This app also comes with an `npm start` command which will run a web server for you, however you **should not** use it for production since it cannot handle SSL, rate limiting, or other critical features.

 ## 📒 Documentation